izenynn/cloud-1/README.md

 ansible-galaxy collection install community.general --upgrade
 ```

+*Collection is not included in the repo because it's heavy (26M aprox.).*

 ## Log

-This project uses `/var/log/ansible` for log, change it on `ansible.cfg` or
+This project uses `/var/log/ansible` as log file, change it on `ansible.cfg` or
 create it along with an `ansible` group (recommended):
 ```bash
 sudo touch /var/log/ansible.log